Getting Started in C#

 └── usd_plugins/

 The ovrtx dynamic library will automatically load the other dependencies at runtime if it is placed alongside them as in the binary distribution.
-If you need to deploy your application with a different layout, you can point ovrtx to the correct paths using the ovrtx_config_entry_binary_package_root_path() helper function when configuring the renderer:
+If you need to deploy your application with a different layout, you can point ovrtx to the correct paths using the ovrtx_config_entry_binary_package_root_path() helper function when configuring the renderer.
+When the package bin/ directory lives next to your executable, use OVX_CONFIG_EXECUTABLE_DIR_TOKEN ("${executable_dir}") instead of resolving the executable directory in client code:

 };